EAP vs In-House Counselling: Which Works Better for Small Companies in 2026

 Cost Comparison in 2026 (Australia)

-Internal employee assistance programs (EAPs) often charge between $40 and $80 per employee per year for subscription-based plans, while pay-as-you-go options typically charge between $150 and $250 each session.
-They provide organisations with flexible contracts that allow them to modify the amount of sessions they require with no risk or inconvenience.
-To put that into perspective, the annual salary of an in-house therapist is normally anywhere between $90,000 and $120,000, and this does not take into account benefits, overhead, or retirement.
-Additionally, businesses need to take into consideration the additional expenses that come with recruiting new employees and retaining existing employees in the event that they depart.
+For subscription-based plans, internal employee assistance programs (EAPs) normally charge between $40 and $80 per employee each year.
+On the other hand, pay-as-you-go solutions often charge between $150 and $250 for each session.
+By offering organizations flexible contracts, they make it possible for those organizations to adjust the number of sessions they want without incurring any risk or experiencing any hardship.
+In order to put this into perspective, the yearly compensation of an in-house therapist typically ranges anywhere from $90,000 to $120,000.
+This does not take into account any perks, overhead costs, or retirement benefits.
+Additionally, companies need to take into consideration the additional costs that are associated with the process of recruiting new employees and keeping existing employees in the event that they leave the company after they have been hired.

 Choosing the Right Option

-It is possible that the majority of small firms in Australia may benefit from employer assistance programs (EAPs), which offer a strategy that is not only more practical but also more financially efficient.
-This is because EAPs give an approach that is both more practical and more profitable.
-They ensure that secrecy is maintained, provide flexibility that is consistent with changes in the size of the team, and make it possible for employees to have access to a higher number of specialists.
-In addition, they guarantee that confidentiality is maintained.
+There is a possibility that the majority of small businesses in Australia may reap the benefits of employer assistance programs (EAPs), which provide a strategy that is not only more practical but also more financially efficient.
+Therefore, this is due to the fact that EAPs provide a strategy that is not only more profitable but also more practicable.
+In addition to ensuring that confidentiality is preserved, they offer flexibility that is in line with the changes that may occur in the size of the team, and they make it possible for employees to have access to a greater number of specialists.
+In addition, they ensure that the confidentiality of the information is still preserved.
 It is possible that larger small and medium-sized businesses (SMEs), high-stress industries (such as healthcare or emergency services), or businesses that have a continual demand for daily mental health assistance may discover that in-house counselling is the approach that is best fit for their requirements.
-The strategy that is both personalised and proactive has the potential to deliver significant cultural advantages, despite the fact that it is more expensive than the other way.
+Although it is more expensive than the other approach, the strategy that is both personalised and proactive has the potential to deliver significant cultural advantages.
+This is despite the fact that it is more expensive.

 Key Takeaways